With New Prez, Hotels Hope For Browning-Ferris Reversal

 But some franchisers who don't have such deep pockets or are more concerned about risk are deciding to cede all control of the franchise to minimize liability amid the current environment, Gemoets added.
 In that case, he is advising clients to use an asset manager to at least manage the assets of the franchisee.

-The new rules could also mean labor problems at one hotel could now ripple across various hotels, experts say.
+The new rules could also mean labor problems at one hotel could now ripple across various hotels.
 Since there's now a link between the franchisee and the franchiser, disputes at one of the franchiser's properties may lead to liability at other properties the franchiser owns.

 "You're going to be held responsible for wage-and-hour, sexual harassment — any labor and employment issue you're going to be on the hook for," said Karl R. Lindegren of Fisher Phillips.